use-intersection-observer

 element

-: Holds the element reference which is being observed, it's initial undefined.
+: Holds the reference of element which is being observed, initial value is undefined.

 setElementRef

-: Setter function to store the element reference within element
+: A Setter function to store the element reference within element

 isElementIntersecting